kevinrfoster/ecob2000_preliminaries/README.md

 Cloud](https://rstudio.cloud/).
 The campus computer labs have those programs installed.
 If you haven’t got a computer of your own, you can use the cloud version of R Studio as long as you have some internet device.
-Note that this is in beta until Aug 3 so I will send directions as that date gets closer.

-My directions about using R are available from the class web page, “R Basics for Lecture 1” although note this is not for the cloud version.
+My directions about using R are available from the class web page, “R Basics for Lecture 1” although note this is not for the cloud version, that has a slightly different login.

-With quarantine uncertainty, access to campus labs remains unknown.
-You do not need a home computer of your own for the class but you need at least a reliable internet connection for the cloud version of R Studio.
+You do not need a home computer of your own for the class but you need either campus access to computer labs or at least a reliable internet connection for the cloud version of R Studio.
 Cloud R Studio should work with tablet or chromebook or even phone but I wouldn’t recommend doing too much coding from your phone’s tiny screen.
 Campus IT has loaner tablets and chromebooks as well as laptops so talk with me if you need to borrow technology.
 We can figure it out but we should start soon.

-You should create a GitHub account, [directions here](https://happygitwithr.com/github-acct.html).
+You should create a GitHub account, [GitHub overview here](https://happygitwithr.com/github-acct.html).
 GitHub is industry standard for sharing code among teams.
 You will submit homework by sending a link to your GitHub project.
 The whole set of pages, [Happy